datastaxdevs/workshop-spring-stargate/README.md

 Inserting a couple of values with CQLSH is great but quite verbose right ? we created the table and insert a couple of values.

-In Astra there is a tool too speed up that process and both create and import data from a CSV.
+In Astra DB there is a tool too speed up that process and both create and import data from a CSV.

 ✅ **Step 3a: Download the dataset**